-Information Other than the Financial Report and Auditor's Report Thereon
+Information Other than the Financial Report and Auditor's Report Thereon vic.info@williambuck.com williambuck.com.au

 The Committee of Management are responsible for the other information.
 The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.